Jonathan Roumie: Film and television

 Now known worldwide for portraying Jesus in the series, Roumie has been featured in numerous publications, including TV Guide, the National Catholic Register, America Magazine, and The Atlantic, and The New Yorker.
 He has also been interviewed on network television for shows such as The View, Fox News, EWTN, and various religious-based news and information outlets.

 Regarding the challenges of portraying Jesus, Roumie has said, "Very often, I don't feel worthy of playing Jesus.
 I struggle with that a lot.
 But I also acknowledge what God has done for my life as a result of playing Christ and how God has changed my life."
 A documentary miniseries titled Jonathan and Jesus depicted Roumie's personal story and the effect playing Jesus has had on his public image and personal life.

 He portrayed charismatic hippie evangelist Lonnie Frisbee in the 2023 film Jesus Revolution.
+In 2026, he appeared in the romantic comedy film Solo Mio alongside actor Kevin James.

 Other appearances

 Roumie has done voiceover work for various video games since very early in his career, such as Batman: Dark Tomorrow, Fallout 4 and Days Gone; his most notable role is as Dollman in Hideo Kojima's 2025 game Death Stranding 2: On the Beach.
 He also serves as a narrator for the Catholic prayer app Hallow.
-Jonathan Roumie appeared in the Super Bowl 2024 commercial for the app, causing a huge spike in downloads of Hallow.
+Roumie appeared in the Super Bowl 2024 commercial for the app, causing a huge spike in downloads of Hallow.

 Roumie is also a public speaker.
 He was a keynote speaker at March For Life.
 He also was one of the revival session speakers at the 10th National Eucharistic Congress 2024 with over 55,000 participants in attendance.
 At one time, Roumie was involved in an entertainment fellowship for Christian entertainment professionals.

 Personal life

 Roumie has been a ministry leader and has served as an extraordinary minister of Holy Communion within the Catholic Church.
 He is a strong advocate of the sacraments, ecumenism, humility and charity.
 He serves on the board of Catholics in Media Associates.
-In 2020, he was nominated for a papal knighthood, the Order of St. Gregory the Great.
 He was also named one of Aleteia's "10 Catholics who restored our faith in humanity" in 2021 and made it onto Our Sunday Visitor's list of Catholics of the Year in 2022.
-He opposes abortion.
+He is pro-life.
 A keynote speaker at the 2023 March for Life, Roumie told participants, "God is love, and true love gives way to life, not death."

 As of 2022, Roumie was residing in Los Angeles.
 Roumie can be found hosting live prayers on Instagram, some of which have been viewed nearly 100,000 times.
 He prays the Chaplet of the Divine Mercy.

-Roumie is a talented illustrator, and won awards in high school for this work.
+Roumie is also an illustrator, and won awards in high school for this work.